ATR-Lab/yahboom_r2l_ros2/src/yahboomcar_bluetooth/scripts/README.md

 ## 🎉 Success!

-You now have a **working Bluetooth server** that:
+You now have a **fully functional Bluetooth server** that:
 - ✅ Actually uses real Bluetooth (not TCP simulation)
+- ✅ Complete GATT implementation with services and characteristics
-- ✅ Is discoverable by mobile devices
+- ✅ Discoverable by mobile devices (tested with nRF Connect)
-- ✅ Handles bidirectional communication
+- ✅ Unity mobile app compatible bidirectional communication
+- ✅ Proper BlessGATTCharacteristic callback handling
-- ✅ Provides structured JSON data
+- ✅ Structured JSON data exchange
+- ✅ Multiple concurrent client support
-- ✅ Supports multiple clients
+- ✅ Cross-platform (macOS/Ubuntu tested)
-- ✅ Includes comprehensive logging
+- ✅ Comprehensive logging and error handling

+**CRITICAL VERSION REQUIREMENT**: Must use `bless==0.2.6` for characteristic creation to work!

-Ready for integration with your Yahboom robot! 🤖
+Ready for integration with your Yahboom robot and Unity mobile racing applications! 🤖🏎️